 The only specific quote I used was the one regarding the trickle-down theories which assume that economic growth, encouraged by a free market, will inevitably succeed in bringing about greater justice and social inclusiveness in the world.

 The promise was that when the glass was full, it would overflow, benefitting the poor.
 But what happens instead, is that when the glass is full, it magically gets bigger [and] nothing ever comes out for the poor.

 This was the only reference to a specific theory.
 I was not, I repeat, speaking from a technical point of view but according to The Church’s social doctrine.
 This does not mean being a Marxist.”

 One person looks genuinely happy, two people look like they’re trying their best not to look shell-shocked that they’re posing with the Pope, and two people look they wish they were somewhere else.
-Any where else.
-Guess which ons’s which.
+Anywhere else.
+Guess which one’s which.